SFX Props and Modelmaking Student

 With a history of delivering expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career in SFX props and modelmaking.

-And as part of the Art, Design and Performance School at BNU, you’ll benefit from a practiced-based course, supported by contextual studies.
-You’ll also have the opportunity to work collaboratively across the School with other courses, ensuring during your studies you are building a varied network, like you would in the real world.
+And as part of the College of Creative Arts, Technology and Engineering at BNU, you’ll benefit from a practiced-based course, supported by contextual studies.
+You’ll also have the opportunity to work collaboratively across the College with other courses, ensuring during your studies you are building a varied network, like you would in the real world.

 With London on our doorstep, you’ll be near the world’s best cultural centres, such as theatres, museums and galleries, where you can find a range of inspiration.
-It also means you may have the opportunity to visit outside bodies, such as prop stores, sets and set stores, material suppliers, manufacturing professionals and working studios, such as Pinewood Studio.
+It also means you may have the opportunity to visit outside bodies, such as prop stores, sets and set stores, material suppliers, manufacturing professionals and working studios.

 What will I study?